 A critically-acclaimed masterpiece set in California, but filmed, like No Country for Old Men in Texas, There Will Be Blood was an epic tale of oil, wealth, domination and betrayal, written and directed by Paul Thomas Anderson.
 Featuring a towering performance by Daniel Day-Lewis as oil prospector Daniel Plainview, it also boasted a superb soundtrack, courtesy of Radiohead’s mercurial guitarist Johnny Greenwood.

 This Is England

-A powerful film exploring the rise of the far-right National Front in England in the early 80s, this was an uncompromising, but effective piece of storytelling.
-Featuring a 13-year old, Thomas Turgoose, who had never acted before, in the lead role, it was an unexpected success, spawning a spin-off TV series and a further sequel to that.
-Exploring a period of social history that England would rather forget, this was a defining film of the decade.
+A powerful film exploring the rise of the far-right National Front in England in the early ‘80s, this was an uncompromising, but effective piece of storytelling.
+Featuring a 13-year old, Thomas Turgoose, who had never acted before, in the lead role, it was an unexpected success, spawning a spin-off TV series following the characters through a decade.
+Exploring a period of social history that England would rather forget, this was a defining film of the era.

 The Dark Knight